zainabmelh/guide-articles/articles/Miscellaneous/how-to-reach-free-code-camp-team-for-interviews/index.md

 ---
-title: "How to reach Free Code Camp team for interviews"
+title: How To Reach Free Code Camp Team for Interviews
-parent: "how-to"
 ---
 We're happy to do a quick interview for your publication or show.
 Here's whom you should contact about what, and how to best reach them:

 *   Want to talk to about Free Code Camp's curriculum or long-term vision?
 Reach out to Quincy Larson.
 He's [@ossia on Twitter](https://twitter.com/ossia) and [@quincylarson](/users/quincylarson) on Gitter.